Algorithms for Fairness in Sequential Decision Making: Proof of Theorem

 Our proof proceeds in three steps.
 First, we prove that for any $\epsilon_0,\delta_0$, we can choose $N_0$ sufficiently large so that

 with probability at least $1-\delta_0$.
 Second, we prove that assuming $\|P-\hat{P}\|_{\infty}\le\epsilon_0$, then for any policy $\pi$, we have

 where $R^{(\pi)}$ (resp., $\hat{R}^{(\pi)}$) is the expected cumulative distribution assuming the transitions are $P$ (resp., $\hat{P}$), and similarly for the agent rewards $\rho$.
-Third, we use the first two steps to prove the theorem statement.
+Third, we use the first two steps to prove the lemma statement.

 \paragraph{Step 1.}

 Given $\epsilon_0,\delta_0\in\mathbb{R}_+$, we claim that for

 then our estimate $\hat{P}$ satisfies